ougoah/ougoah.github.io/_pages/teaching.md

 ### Organisation

-Here are some things I've enjoyed organising in the past:
+Here are some things I've helped organise in the past:

 * Texas A&M Math Circle